AbdulAhadSiddiqui11/Pokemon-Image-Classifier/README.md

 >> Note : Change the locations to files if needed.

 ## Other details
->> Python files for the notebooks is also provided, if you need .py scripts for some reason.
+>> Python files for the notebooks are also provided, if you need .py scripts for some reason.